R5D4/dark_forest/README.md

 3. Combat
   * D&D-inspired, in that virtual dice are rolled
   * Boss has a chance of initiating combat if encountered
+  * Player can run from combat with the 'run' command
-  * Can run from combat
+  * Boss has a chance to run from combat at low HP
   * One action per character per turn, alternating turns
   * Boss will randomly use one of its predefined attacks
   * Critical hits

 ## Planned Features
 2. Items
-  * Implement armor
   * Implement consummables
 1. Character Update
   * Character classes